DanielBarie/ProxmoxSetup/README.md

 ## Go big or go bust
 Get some real guests going
 ### Ubuntu 20.04 LTS
-The Ubuntu template supplied with the GUI is an old one (v18 LTS).
+- The Ubuntu template supplied with the GUI is an old one (v18 LTS).
 To use a newer one: https://www.gns3.com/marketplace/appliances/ubuntu-cloud-guest
+- Be patient when logging in with ubuntu/ubuntu.
+It will take a while to complete the cloud init for setting username/password.